Carreau/phd-dissertation/parts/cells.rst

 and a polar body.
 Both secondary oocyte and polar body are haploid and contain only half of the genetic material of the primary oocyte.
 The secondary oocyte can go through Meiosis II in which it incur a second asymmetric division expulsion a second polar body.
-The polar bodies will eventually degenerate.
+The polar bodies will eventually degenerate (:num:`Fig #fig-asymetric-division`).

 During meiosis, the process of cell division also differ from mitosis.
 Instead of separating into two identically sized cell through the formation of a